pixebio/Mousebites/README.md

 ## 🌱 How to Play 🌱

-1.  **Start the Game:** Launch the game and pick your difficulty.
+1.  **Start the Game:** Launch the game via the following website: http://pixebio.github.io/Mousebites/ or locally and pick your difficulty.
 2.  **Munch the Yummies:** Guide your snake to eat the little snacks on the grid.
 Every time you eat, you grow! 🍎
-3.  **Don't Bonk!:** Watch out for the walls, and *definitely* don't bite your own tail!
+3.  **Don't Bonk!:** Watch out for the body, and *definitely* don't bite your own tail!
 If you crash, the "You Died" screen will pop up to show your final score. 🥺
 4.  **Try Again!:** Hit that adorable little *Restart* button (or let Auto Replay do its magic) and beat your last score!

 ---